Water, paper and sizing

 But even if sizing is absolutely crucial for a good watercolor paper, it causes a problem.
 It MUST be treated before painting on it, otherwise the painting loses depth and intensity in the colors, Since no one seems to be aware of this, it is a problem.

-The sizing is not evenly distributed, it is full of small air bubbles and other irregularities, these are removed by brushing the paper with water From the right. from top to bottom, perhaps even diagonally.
+The sizing is not evenly distributed, it is full of small air bubbles and other irregularities, these are removed by brushing the paper with water.
+From left to right, from top to bottom, perhaps even diagonally.
 In this way, the glue is evenly distributed over the paper and it becomes much better to paint on.

 If you want to paint wet on wet, start painting immediately, if you want to paint on dry paper, you have to wait a few hours.